SophiaVei/KFS-TUNE/README.md

 ![image](https://github.com/user-attachments/assets/dcd74a1f-e6ee-4be0-ad39-fed48ecde109)

-### 1. Systematic evaluation on various datasets:
-#### UCR Archive
-   The datasets are organized based on dimensions (univariate or multivarite)
-      * Length (<300, >=300, >700)
-         * Classes (<10, >=10, >=30)

-   We conducted our experiments on various datasets for this part, but we include here 11, since based on the former categorization UCR contains this number of datasets.
 We use numerous datasets to evaluate 21 classifiers which we separate in 6 categories:
    1. Deep Learning:
       * Multi Layer Perceptron (MLP)
       * Convolutional Neural Network (CNN)